 This three-piece set is an entire bedding system that costs a fraction of what you’d expect to spend on a Western mattress, duvet, and pillow, making it both an environmentally and economically sound option.

-The mat’s thickness is two-and-a-half inches and filled with a firm polyester pad, and comes in twin, queen or king sizes.
-You’ll notice that the sleeping surface is probably firmer than what you’re used to, but it’s still supportive.
-Some people recommend buying two and layering them together until you get used to sleeping on a firmer surface.
+The mat’s thickness is two-and-a-half inches, filled with a firm polyester pad, and comes in twin, queen or king sizes.
+You’ll notice that the sleeping surface is likely firmer than what you’re used to, but it’s still soft and supportive.
+Some customers have recommended buying two and layering them together as your spine acclimates to sleeping on a firmer surface.